Al Liwa (newspaper)

-Al Liwa (Arabic: The Standard) was an Arabic language newspaper which was published in Cairo, Egypt, in the period 1900–1912.
+Al Liwa (Arabic: The Standard) was a nationalist newspaper which was published in Cairo, Egypt, in the period 1900–1912.
 It was the first mass circulation newspaper in the country.
 The paper was founded by Mustafa Kamil Pasha.
-From its start in 1900 to the death of its founder in 1908 Al Liwa adopted a nationalist political stance.
-Between 1907 and 1910 it was the official organ of the Watani Party which was also established by Mustafa Kamil Pasha.
+From its start in 1900 to the death of its founder in 1908, Al Liwa adopted a nationalist political stance.
+Between 1907 and 1910 it was the official organ of the National Party which was also established by Mustafa Kamil Pasha.
 The paper adopted a pan-Islamist political stance between 1908 and 1910.
-Al Liwa was not affiliated with the Watani Party from 1910 to August 1912 when it was closed down.
+Al Liwa was not affiliated with the National Party from 1910 to August 1912 when it was closed down.